sudipa06/BestBuy_clone/README.md

 ![landing](https://user-images.githubusercontent.com/108051005/222519232-3bb41689-234f-4794-95e3-a1bb7195e206.PNG)

-LandingPage LandingPage This is the landing page of our website.
+This is the landing page of our website.
 You can see and choose all latest and trending top products from here.

 <h1>SignUp</h1>
 <ur></ur>